Our History

 In addition to income from visitation and payments for environmental services, donations form an important part of MCL’s income.

-The BEN continues to grow
+The Children's Eternal Rainforest continues to grow

 Most of the land that makes up the Children’s Eternal Rainforest today was purchased between 1989 and 1993.
-However, the purchase of land for conservation has been a priority throughout MCL’s history, and the BEN has continued to grow, reaching its current size of approximately 22,600 hectares.
+However, the purchase of land for conservation has been a priority throughout MCL’s history, and the CER has continued to grow, reaching its current size of approximately 22,600 hectares.
 New land purchase is currently focused on improving connectivity with other protected areas through biological corridors.
 The support of children, adults, and organizations in 44 countries around the world has been instrumental in raising money for land purchase and protection.

 Current needs